jonazza/SOK-1005/Data_science_project/Task_1_data_wrangling/readme.txt

 #cheese movement file
 https://www.chicagobooth.edu/-/media/enterprise/centers/kilts/datasets/dominicks-dataset/movement_csv-files/wche.zip

 2. Run all the code blocks in the quatro document, this will create the dataset used in the rest of the tasks.
+This dataset is stored in this folder, and is called df.csv.